andipollok/kirby-dev-env/README.md

 `gulp dev`

 Opens a browser with the website for local development.
-Browsersync automatically reloads if you make changes.
+BrowserSync automatically reloads if you make changes to:

+ - `/assets` (CSS files, JS files, etc)
+ - `/content` (Kirby content files)
+ - `/site` (Kirby templates, snippets, plugins, etc).

-## Deploy
+## Publish

 `gulp publish`

 Uploads the site to your FTP server.
-Settings are in `.env` (duplicate and rename `.env.template` to enter your FTP server settings)
+FTP settings are in `.env`.